Jaybee020/zkRelayer/README.md

 ## Client

-This is a light weight js module to help integrate your apps with the relayer system
+This is a light weight js module to help integrate your apps with the relayer system.
+You can copy this js/ts file to your workspace.

 ### Get Relayer(s) Data